Niels-Bohr-Institute-XNS-StructBiophys/fit2dcorr/HOWTO_RUN.md

 fit2dcorr -- usage

-specifier with "-" are optionally, those with "+" are mandatory:
+specifiers with "-" are optionally, those with "+" are mandatory:

 	-av <av>					average mode: